 All of these benefits should give you more cash in the bank to cover regular expenses.
 This will not only improve your financial situation, but it will also streamline your cash flow management process.

 5. Free Up Revolving Credit Lines

-6. More Predictable Payments
+6. Make Payments More Predictable

 Many short term loans that are consolidated have variable interest rates.
 This means that the payment changes over time, and you can’t accurately budget the same amount on every payment date.
-This can be very frustrating if your payments end up being more than what you expect.
+This can be very frustrating if your payments end up being more than what you expected.